Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Results for the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group

-Bellow, we fitted Model~\eqref{eq_fast} using the FUI approach described in Section \ref{sec:multilevel_with_cov}.
-Figure \ref{fig:graf3} presents the estimated functional coefficient estimates, along with pointwise unadjusted confidence intervals (dark shade of gray) and correlation and multiplicity adjusted confidence intervals (lighter shade of gray) \cite{FDAwithR}.
+Model~\eqref{eq_fast} was fit using the FUI approach described in Section \ref{sec:multilevel_with_cov}.
+Figure \ref{fig:graf3} displays the estimated functional coefficients (blue dashed curves), $95$\% pointwise confidence bands (dark shade of gray), and the $95$\% correlation and multiplicity adjusted (CMA) confidence bands (lighter shade of gray) \citep{FDAwithR}.
+Recall that smaller probabilities (lower quantiles) correspond to the hypoglycaemia range and larger probabilities (upper quantiles) correspond to the hyperglycaemic range.

-To interpret the results, it is important to note that smaller probabilities correspond to lower quantiles, representing the hypoglycemic range.
-Conversely, larger probabilities correspond to higher quantiles, representing the hyperglycemic range.
-Figure~\ref{fig:graf3} presents a large number of results that require careful and sequential analysis.

-We start by examining the panel corresponding to the RT-CGM variable (indicator of the treatment group) in the first row, second column.
-The point estimator consistently shows a negative value, indicating a reduction in blood glucose levels across all quantile levels.
-The reduction is more pronounced in the hyperglycemic ranges, as indicated by the decreasing values of $\widehat{\beta}_2(p)$ with increasing values of $p$.
-However, these reductions were not statistically significant for quantiles corresponding to $p<0.20$, when considering the joint confidence intervals.
-For higher quantiles, the reductions are significant, though the confidence intervals are very close to covering $0$.